-New York has first daily drop in coronavirus deaths, Cuomo announces, as military personnel head to NYC
+New York has first daily drop in coronavirus deaths, Cuomo announces, as military heads to NYC

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-New York state saw its first drop in daily coronavirus deaths, Gov. Andrew Cuomo announced Sunday -- as the U.S. Northern Command announced it would deploy a combined total of 1,000 Air Force and Navy medical providers to the New York City area to support relief efforts in the next three days.
+New York state has seen its first drop in daily coronavirus deaths, Gov. Andrew Cuomo announced Sunday -- as the U.S. Northern Command said it would deploy a combined total of 1,000 Air Force and Navy medical providers to the New York City area to support relief efforts in the next three days.

-Cuomo added that New York also experienced a drop in intensive care admissions and the number of patients who need breathing tubes inserted.
+Cuomo said New York also experienced a slight drop in intensive care admissions and the number of patients who need breathing tubes inserted.
+The hospital discharge rate is "way up" he said, calling it "great news."

-“You could argue that you are seeing a plateauing,” Cuomo told reporters, as he revealed that the state had reported 594 new coronavirus deaths -- down from the 630 reported on Saturday and the 562 on Friday.
-4,159 people have died in the state so far.
+“You could argue that you are seeing a plateauing,” Cuomo told reporters on Sunday, as he revealed that the state had reported 594 new coronavirus deaths -- down from the 630 reported on Saturday and the 562 on Friday.
+At least 4,159 people have died in the state so far, with approximately 122,000 total positive cases.

 Pressed on whether the state was at an apex of coronavirus fatalities, Cuomo emphasized that he can't be sure.